Nash Convergence of Mean-Based Learning Algorithms in First-Price Auctions: Main Results: Convergence of Mean-Based Algorithms

-For the case $v^3<v^1-1$, according to Proposition~\ref{prop:Nash}, $\bm b_s$ is a Nash equilibrium if and only if both bidders in $M^1$ play $v^1-1$ or $v^1-2$ at the same time (with other bidders bidding $\le v^1-3$ by assumption\footref{note:mixed}).
-Hence, the theorem shows that the bidders eventually converge to one of the two possible types of equilibria.
-Interestingly, experiments show that some mean-based algorithms lead to the equilibrium of $v^1-1$ while some lead to $v^1-2$.
-Also, a same algorithm may converge to different equilibria in different runs.
+For the case of $N=2$ or $v^3<v^1-1$, according to Proposition~\ref{prop:Nash}, $\bm b_s$ is a Nash equilibrium if and only if both bidders in $M^1$ play $v^1-1$ or $v^1-2$ at the same time, with other bidders bidding $\le v^1-3$.
+Hence, Theorem \ref{thm:main-M1-2} shows that the bidders eventually converge to one of the two possible types of equilibria.
+Interestingly, experiments show that some mean-based algorithms converge to the equilibrium of $v^1-1$ while some converge to $v^1-2$.
+Also, one randomized algorithm may converge to different equilibria in different runs.
 See Section~\ref{sec:body-exp} for details.